code-distortion/realnum/README.md

 `null=x`, `trailZeros`, `decPl=x`, `thousands`, `showPlus`, `accountingNeg`, `locale=x` and `breaking`.

-Options without a value can be negated by adding `!` before it.
+Boolean options (those without an equals sign) can be negated by adding `!` before it.

 ***Note:*** `format()` options are processed using the [code-distortion/options](https://packagist.org/packages/code-distortion/options) package so they may be passed as expressive strings or associative arrays.